-After one tick of run time, the Running task is paused (enters Ready state), or continues to run if no higher priority task is available.
-If a higher priority task waits for an object and this is made available in an interrupt, the previously running task is paused and the waiting task is resumed immediately (enters the Running state).
-FreeRTOS defines an interrupt-friendly variant of some of the API functions intended for this purpose.
+Task switching occurs periodically in a SysTick interrupt, usually every 1 ms. After one tick of run time, the running task is paused (enters Ready state), or continues to run if no higher priority task is available.
+If a high priority task waits for an object and this is made available in an interrupt, the previously running task is paused and the waiting task is resumed immediately (enters the Running state).

-Only a subset of the FreeRTOS API can be accessed from interrupt routines this way, for example it's not possible to use the delay function or wait for an object with a timeout, because the SysTick interrupt, which increments the tick counter, has the lowest priority and couldn't run.
-This is by design, to prevent unexpected context switching in application interrupts.
+Only a subset of the FreeRTOS API can be accessed from interrupt routines, for example it's not possible to use the delay function or wait for an object with a timeout, because the SysTick interrupt which increments the tick counter has the lowest priority and couldn't run.
+This is by design to prevent unexpected context switching in nested interrupts.